dmaclach/svg2pdf/README.md

 It maintains the vectors as opposed to rasterizing the image.

+> [!CAUTION]
-NOTE: This uses private APIs (at least as of macOS 26) so please don't attempt to distribute this without giving users appropriate caveats.
+> This uses private APIs (at least as of macOS 26) so please don't attempt to distribute this without giving users appropriate caveats.

 Usage:
 ```